Lead Magnet Checklist: 8 Point Lead Magnet Audit

 If you can offer a “pain pill” for your target market’s pain, there will be much less resistance on the part of your potential lead.

 5.)
 Immediate Gratification

 As we all know, in our modern day “microwave – I want it now” society, people want their information as quickly as possible.

 When you look at your lead magnet… how quickly will they receive it?

 Furthermore, does it show speed to results?

-Which lead magnet do you think most people would prefer?
+For example… which lead magnet do you think most people would prefer?